Licensing and Registration

 - In person submission at the ADOMS Office; or

-- Email application form and supporting documents to firstname.lastname@example.org
+- Emailing application form, registration and licensing documents checklist and any other supporting documents to firstname.lastname@example.org

 3. Payment of fees based on invoice provided by ADOMS: